lucasnobre212/asana_integration/README.md

 ### How the authentication works with ASANA
 Register the application and get the **client ID** and **client secret**.
-These are saved as environment variables User will arrive at the application and click a button that says "Connect with Asana"
+These are saved as environment variables Credential will arrive at the application and click a button that says "Connect with Asana"
-This takes the customer to the User Authorization Endpoint
+This takes the customer to the Credential Authorization Endpoint
 If the customer clicks "Allow", they are redirected back to the application, bringing along a special code as a query parameter (Authorization Code Grant)
 The application can now use the Token Exchange Endpoint to exchange the code, together with the Client Secret,